Near downtown in the Village of

-Dundee, a dam had been constructed on the River Raisin in 1946.
+Dundee, a dam had been constructed on the River Raisin in the

-A building containing a grist mill was built on the far side of
+A building containing a grist mill was built on the east side of

 Power Company but Detroit Edison soon came into the area and ran